VIboy/Data-Project/README.md

 The final step in this whole process is to group the data set according to Subject and Activity, and then compute the correspodning average value of the resultant grouping so that the new tidy data set has the average value of each variable for each activity and each subject.
 The code to do this is shown here:

-## Group by Subject & activity and caculate mean of each column
+## Group by Subject & activity and calculate the average(mean) of each grouped variable
 > library(dplyr) # To use %>% function
 mergeData3<-group_by(mergeData2, Subject, Activity) %>% summarise_each(c("mean"))
 dim(mergeData3) # 180 observations 68 columns